-Drinking water is procured from local water bottling plants, each of which are U.S. Army Public Health Center approved sources (reference 7).
-Aria®, Cristal®, and Kinley® are the primary brands of bottled water at BAF and vicinity.
-Note that BAF serves as a central distribution hub for bottled water to U.S.

-Page 8 of 23 Reviewed by USCENTCOM (17 July 2019) Final Approval Date (12 September 2019) locations in eastern Afghanistan.
-Bottled water sampling and analysis from the BAF supply is intended to serve as routine surveillance of these brands regardless of final usage location.
+Drinking water is procured from local water bottling plants, each of which are U.S. Army approved sources (Reference 5).
+Alokozay®, Aria®, Cristal®, Dasani®, and Kinley® are the primary brands of bottled water at BAF and vicinity.
+Note that BAF served as a central distribution hub for bottled water to U.S. locations in eastern Afghanistan.
+Bottled water sampling and analysis from the BAF supply are intended to serve as routine surveillance of these brands regardless of final usage location.

 To assess the potential for adverse health effects to troops, the following assumptions were made about dose and duration: A conservative (protective) assumption was that personnel routinely ingested 5 liters per day (L/day) of bottled water for up to 365 days (1-year).
 It was further assumed that proper storage (e.g., under cover, not exposed to direct sunlight, not adjacent to potential contaminants such as fuel) were the only control measures used.
-Five valid bottled drinking water samples were collected in 2016-2018 from locations on BAF.
+Eight valid bottled drinking water samples were collected in 2019-2021 from storage locations on BAF.